AdiYoOdi/GetMiningRewards/README.md

             output[1] is always your own wallet address output[2] is the Delegator
             output[3 4 5 ] extra fluf we need to discard

+Just tought about the transactions in/out of the wallet , those also need to be filtered